-The Code of Conduct and Anti-Slavery Policy also applies to all our employees and to permit a proper understanding of the risks of modern slavery and human trafficking, we provide training to relevant members of staff on the policy.
+Our Anti-Slavery Policy also applies to our employees, and we also have an Employee Code of Conduct which explains that all members of staff are expected to work with us to uphold our commitment to preventing slavery and human trafficking in our business and our supply chains.
+To permit a proper understanding of the risks of modern slavery and human trafficking, we provide training to all new members of staff during staff inductions.
 All Directors are briefed on the subject and review this statement on an annual basis.